bixb922/crank-organ/README.md

 The very creative mode: You can tap several tunes and queue them to play one after the other.

 The diligent mode: Before a performance, you can tap several tunes and organize them into a setlist on the performance page.
 You save the setlist on flash to be ready for the next performance.
 When the performance begins, you power on the microcontroller, turn the crank (or touch and release the touchpad) and the setlist plays.
+No need to pull out the cell phone or to push buttons.

 The diligent and flexible mode: You can modify the setlist on the fly with the performance page.
-You can delete or skip a tune, reorder tunes, or select a new tune and move to the top of the list, according to the audience and your desire.
+You can delete or skip a tune, reorder tunes, or select a new tune and move to the top of the list, according to the audience and your wishes.

-The lazy mode: Don't use your cell phone.
+The very lazy mode: Don't use your cell phone.
 Don't define a setlist.
 Turn the microcontroller on.
 Turn the crank or touch the touchpad.
 All available tunes will be shuffled randomly and played.

 # Description

 This is the complete software for automating a MIDI and solenoid valve based crank organ.
-A description on how to build the electronic hardware is included.
+A description on how to build the electronic hardware is included in the doc-hardware folder.

 Please see the doc-software folder, click the file README.md for a detailed description of the software, with screen images.